-School-Based Medi-Cal Administrative Activities (MAA) program.
-The MAA program provides federal reimbursements to LEAs for the federal share of certain costs for administering the Medi-Cal program.
+School-Based Medi-Cal Administrative Activities (SMAA) program.
+The SMAA program provides federal reimbursements to LEAs for the federal share of certain costs for administering the Medi-Cal program.
 Those activities include outreach and referral, facilitating the Medi-Cal application, arranging non-emergency/non-medical transportation, program planning and policy development, and Medi-Cal administrative activities claims coordination.
-The CMS administers the MAA program at the federal level, and DHCS administers the MAA program in California.
+The CMS administers the SMAA program at the federal level, and DHCS administers the SMAA program in California.

-LEAs that elect to participate in MAA must submit claims through a LEC or LGA.
-A LEC is a group of LEAs located in one of the 11 service regions established by the California County Superintendent Educational Services Association.
+LEAs that elect to participate in SMAA must submit claims through a Local Educational Consortium (LEC) or a Local Governmental Agency (LGA).
+A LEC is a group of LEAs located in one of the 11 service regions established by the California County Superintendent Educational

+Services Association.
 A LGA is a county, county agency, chartered city, Native American Indian tribe, tribal organization, or subgroup of a Native American Indian tribe or tribal organization.

 DHCS contracts with LGAs and LECs which consolidate claims provided by LEAs for a fee.
-As a condition of participation in MAA, each participating LGA and LEC is required to pay an annual fee to DHCS.
-The participation fee is used to cover the DHCS' cost of administering the MAA claiming process, including claims processing, technical assistance, and monitoring.
+As a condition of participation in SMAA, each participating LGA and LEC is required to pay an annual fee to DHCS.
+The participation fee is used to cover the DHCS' cost of administering the SMAA claiming process, including claims processing, technical assistance, and monitoring.

-Due to concerns regarding a lack of compliance and oversight, CMS has deferred reimbursements for claims through the MAA program since 2012.
-Approximately \$500 million in reimbursable funds have not been paid to California school districts in the last five years.
+Due to concerns regarding a lack of compliance and oversight, CMS deferred reimbursements for claims through the SMAA program starting in 2012.
+Approximately \$500 million in reimbursements were not paid to California school districts for several years.
+In the 2018-19 state budget, the state withheld funds that would have otherwise been allocated to districts in repayment of claims disallowed under the two programs for the 2009-10 fiscal year to the 2015-16 fiscal year.

 Interagency Agreement or Memorandum of Understanding.
 This bill requires the Office to make recommendations regarding an interagency agreement or memorandum of understanding between the DHCS and CDE.
-CMS guidance states that an interagency agreement, which describes and defines the relationships between the state Medicaid agency, the state Department of Education and/or the school district or local entity conducting the activities, must be in place in order to administer the MAA and LEA billing option programs.
+CMS guidance states that an interagency agreement, which describes and defines the relationships between the state Medicaid agency, the state Department of Education and/or the school district or local entity conducting the activities, must be in place in order to administer the SMAA and LEA billing option programs.
 California does not have such an agreement.

 According to the author, this interagency agreement could clearly delineate the division of programmatic and fiscal responsibilities for the two departments, provide a mechanism for the transfer of any administrative funds between departments, and establish systems of joint communication.
 As noted above, the Medi-Cal Children's Health Advisory Panel has issued a draft recommendation calling for the completion of this "required MOU."
-The author notes that other states have such agreements between their health and education agencies.
+The author notes that many other states have such agreements between their health and education agencies.